 The campus has its’ own beach access that will be available with a lifeguard starting Saturday between the hours of 5 PM and 6 PM daily and will be available to students during those hours.
 This is the only time that the minor students under 18 are allowed on the beach.
 Adult students can access the beach with the public beach access a short distance from the campus.

-These activities are voluntary, though most students find that they add to the overall school experiance.
+These activities are voluntary, though most students find that they add to the overall school experience.
 Please ask more details about the activities to make sure that you miss nothing in your school experience.
 See “Schedule of events” tab.